Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Abstract

 \section{Abstract}

 Steering vectors are a lightweight method for controlling text properties by adding a learned bias to language model activations at inference time.
-So far, steering vectors have predominantly been evaluated in multiple-choice settings, while their effectiveness in free-form generation tasks remains understudied.
-Moving "Beyond Multiple Choice," we thoroughly evaluate the effectiveness of steering vectors in adaptively controlling topical focus, sentiment, toxicity, and readability in abstractive summaries of the NEWTS dataset.
-We find that steering effectively controls the targeted summary properties, but high steering strengths consistently degrade both intrinsic and extrinsic text quality.
-Compared to steering, prompting offers weaker control, while preserving text quality.
-Combining steering and prompting yields the strongest control over text properties and offers the most favorable efficacy-quality trade-off at moderate steering strengths.
-Our results underscore the practical trade-off between control strength and text quality preservation when applying steering vectors to free-form generation tasks.
+While predominantly studied for multiple-choice and toy tasks, their effectiveness in free-form generation remains largely unexplored.
+Moving ``Beyond Multiple Choice,'' we evaluate steering vectors for controlling topical focus, sentiment, toxicity, and readability in abstractive summaries across the SAMSum, NEWTS, and arXiv datasets.
+We find that steering effectively controls targeted properties, but high steering strengths consistently induce degenerate repetition and factual hallucinations.
+Prompting alone preserves summary quality but offers weaker control.
+Combining both methods yields the strongest control and the most favorable efficacy-quality trade-off at moderate steering strengths.
+Our work demonstrates that steering vectors face a critical control-quality trade-off in free-form generation, and that hybrid approaches offer the best balance in practice.